 What about makeup over a burn?

-This is an especially good time to be using a lotion without parabens, sulfates, and artificial scents due to the skin’s sensitivity.
-Pai’s Calendula Calming Body Cream would be perfect, especially because calendula is anti-inflammatory and very calming.)
+“It’s tempting to try to hurry up the process, but you risk getting an infection if you expose the skin underneath before it’s ready.
+Instead, help it heal by moisturizing it.”
+[Editor’s note: This is an especially good time to use a lotion without parabens, sulfates, and artificial scents due to the skin’s sensitivity.
+Pai’s Calendula Calming Body Cream is a great choice, since calendula is anti-inflammatory.]

 Is one sunburn really bad for your skin long-term?